Search Tips / Navigating This Site

 - To reach this site, it’s fine to use those other domain names, and to pass them along to others.
 BikeMonterey.org in particular is helpful to people since it is easiest to type.
 (An aside: BikeMonterey.com was not available, as within six weeks of this site being launched, someone from Tennessee purchased that domain name.
 BikeMonterey.com still does not, as of 10/26/13, take you to a site about biking in Monterey; it’s simply being held by a cybersquatter, holding the domain name for sale.)

-- To reach specific posts or pages of this site, as of 3/11/16 (although trying to do some coding to change this), it does not work to substitute any of those other domain names as the root of the URL for any post or page.
-For example, here’s the URL for this page: http://marilynch.com/blog/using-this-site/tip-to-quickly-find-info-on-this-blog You would get nowhere if you tried typing instead http://bicyclingmonterey.com/blog/using-this-site/tip-to-quickly-find-info-on-this-blog.
+- To reach specific posts or pages of this site, as of 3/11/16 (although trying to do some coding to change this), it does not work to substitute other domain names as the root of the URL for any post or page.
+For example, here’s the URL for this page: http://marilynch.com/blog/using-this-site/tip-to-quickly-find-info-on-this-blog You would get a page error message if you tried typing instead http://bikemonterey.org/using-this-site/tip-to-quickly-find-info-on-this-blog.
 One exception is that using the URL bicyclingmonterey.com (and then the remainder of a page or post’s URL) works; but it will also bring up the site’s old banner image.
 Such is technology!

 Questions or comments?
 Please contact me.

 When people post a link on their Facebook wall, Facebook unfortunately displays (as of 10/26/13) only “marilynch.com” and not “marilynch.com/blog.”
 (Sharing via Twitter?
 No problem.
 Twitter retains the full “marilynch.com/blog.”)